Ensio Koivunen: Interrogations

 Shuddering, Koivunen wandered around hoping the girls would wake up, but they were dead.
 In fear, he remembered what had happened to Metsänikula one month earlier.
 Koivunen feared to get sent back to jail and decided to get rid of the bodies.
 When the police asked how they had died, Koivunen told them that while they slept, someone had dug up the hose from the car's back and connected it through the exhaust pipe to the back of the car.
 However, the question arose of how Koivunen survived that.

 Koivunen never acknowledged his guilt and changed the details of the story many times, remaining consistent about a few details.
-According to his wife, they girls were scared, and had vomited and choked while in the car.
+According to his wife, the girls were scared, and had vomited and choked while in the car.
 When they heard that the police had found tire marks on the fringes, Koivunen's wife remembered her husband's strange and nervous behaviour on that night.

 During the investigation, a hair of Koivunen was found on Laiho and Raijas' bodies.
 The camera found at home was also identified as his, as well as fingerprints from a photo found in a back alley near his home.

 There were plenty of anonymous tips, some of which were significant.
 During a preliminary investigation, a girl told the police that she had hitchhiked from Helsinki to Hyvinkää.
 The driver was a 41-year-old male.
-At first everything seemed innocent until the man had decided to introduce the girl to the city.
+At first, everything seemed innocent until the man had decided to introduce the girl to the city.
 He had taken her, among other places, to the Taabor mountain, speaking about himself and his life on the way.
 When they got there, he did not let the girl out and threatened her, but she jumped out of the car and fled.
 After the incident, she had seen that same man near her house several times.
 When she was shown a picture of Koivunen, she immediately recognized him.